University of Sistan and Baluchestan: International campus

-University of Sistan and Baluchistan with 39 years experience in higher education is a comprehensive and successful university that plays a focal role in higher education and research in southeast Iran.
+University of Sistan and Baluchistan with 39 years experience in higher education is a university that plays a role in higher education and research in southeast Iran.
 In line with its main objectives, postgraduate programs have been developed in most departments with many now offering PhD programs.
 Opening of the Chabahar International Campus has been a step toward involvement of the university in the international higher education arena.
-This will open the scientific abilities and potentials of the USB to regional and international demands.
-While admitting students and involving prominent academics from all over the world, national students will be able to enroll in academic programs that are offered with competent international standards.
-Research and educational programs at the International Campus are aimed to prepare the students for the highly competitive global business and academia.
+This will open the scientific abilities of the USB.